wqking/metapp/doc/metatypes/overview_metatypes.md

 # Built-in meta types overview

-metapp supports a large amount of ready to use built-in meta types, from fundamental types `int` or `double` to STL containers `std::vector`, etc.
+metapp supports a large amount of ready to use built-in meta types, from fundamental types such as `int` or `double` to STL containers such as `std::vector` or `std::map`, etc.

 ## How to use the build-in meta types